jakehildreth/blog/_posts/2025-08-20-macOS Screen Sharing.app Considered Harmful.md

 ## How To Replicate
 ### What is required to reproduce the issue?
-- Two Macs running macOS Sonoma or newer.
+- Two Macs using Apple Silicon and running macOS Sonoma or newer.
 	- Mac 1: used from a remote location to control Mac 2.
 For example: your work Mac.
 	- Mac 2: controlled from Mac 1.
 For example: your home Mac.
 - Network connectivity between the Macs.